 Two types of contour lines are drawn on the map:

-- Yellow lines are separated by one meter high
+- Yellow lines are separated by one meter of elevation

-- Brown lines are separated by 5 meters high
+- Brown lines are separated by 5 meters of elevation

 These values may change depending on the maximum depth of your site so that this analytic may adapt to be as relevant as possible for your analysis.